owenps/forsenInsane/README.md

 The bot maintains a local state `state.json` for not sending multiple notifications for the same run.
 Configurations for the bot live in `config.json`.

+> [!NOTE]
+> If forsen moves the timer, the OCR will need to be updated.

 ## Development

 ### First time setup